tailcallhq/tailcallhq.github.io/docs/telemetry.md

 ---
-title: Implementing Telemetry in Tailcall Applications
+title: Integrating Telemetry in Tailcall Applications
 description: "Learn how to implement telemetry in your applications with Tailcall.
 Get detailed insights and enhance your application's performance."
 slug: graphql-telemetry-guide
 sidebar_label: Telemetry Guide